AryanpurTech/BlueEngineDocs/src/second_chapter/introduction.md

 ## Engine

 `Engine` is the starting point for using the BE (Blue Engine).
 It acts like a tree, with each branch being a functionality.
 This is an opinionated approach and not often liked by all of Rust's community as it brings up some issues for the borrow checker.
-However it is much more mature than early testings and it appears to be working for our case, so unless highly requested or a major issue appears it will remain in such way.
+However  it appears to be working for our case, so unless highly requested or a major issue appears it will remain in such way.
+In future the monolithic structure will be changed with modular approach, but as of current versions, it will remain as such.

 The `Engine` is a `struct` type, and contains: